digitalpianism/changepassword/README.md

 # DigitalPianism ChangePassword

-A small module to be able to change customer password via the console in Magento 2
+A small module to be able to change customer password via the console in Magento 2.

+Tested on 2.1.2

 # Setup